Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Mike Conley Insights vs. the Nuggets

-- Conley's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.

-- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the league defensively.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.

-- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the NBA.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best squad in the league.

-- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.
+- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per game.

 Mike Conley vs. the Nuggets